 5. You Aren’t Materialistic

 I’m with you.
 It’s amazing to have nice things.
 I speak all the time about creating a life of affluence, ease, and joy, but your possessions don’t control you, and you don’t feel an overwhelming need to spend money on stuff.
-Things are just tools that you’ve attracted to your life to help you to make things more comfortable, and beyond that, you’d rather live through experiences–not stuff.
+Things are just tools that you’ve attracted to your life to help you to make things more comfortable, and beyond that, you’d rather live through experiences-not stuff.
+Old souls often enjoy the simple things in life.

 6. Middle and High School Friends Were Few and/or Far Between